 Mother-of-two Wendy Latham said: “When I heard about the scientists’ discoveries about silica water, we decided to take the initiative to obtain Acilis water from Malaysia so that people in the UK could try it for themselves.”

 The name of the product is actually silica spelled backwards.

 The water is more natural and abundant and not synthetically produced which differs it from many other brands of bottled water.
 Most bottles do not contain any silica at all.

-The considerable effect of silica on human health has attracted the attention of many scientists led by Professor Christopher Exley, a world authority on aluminium and its connection with silicon at Keele University in Staffordshire.
+The considerable effect of silica on human health has attracted the attention of many scientists led by UK scientist Professor Christopher Exley, a world authority on aluminium and its connection with silicon.

 He has proven that the water has the power to remove the neurotoxicity of aluminium from humans.

 Prof. Exley is currently planning several clinical tests to research whether removing neurotoxic aluminium could be a lifestyle precaution against ill health later in life.

 His research consists of people drinking about a litre of Acilis a day to measure the effects and possibly observe a decrease in aluminium.